markjprice/cs11dotnet7/docs/errata/errata.md

 > Thanks to [kwatsonkairosmgt](https://github.com/kwatsonkairosmgt) for raising this [issue on 27 October 2022](https://github.com/markjprice/cs10dotnet6/issues/106).

 In Step 1, the project name `CalculatorLibUnitTest` should be `CalculatorLibUnitTests`.

+# Page 244 - Init-only properties

+> Thanks to Bob Molloy for raising this issue via email.

+In Step 1, I say to add a new file named `Records.cs` to the `PacktLibraryNetStandard2` project/folder.
+I should have said to the `PacktLibraryModern` project/folder.